truenas/middleware/docs/userguide/index.rst

 describes how RAM is used by ZFS.

-If you plan to use your server for home use, you can often soften the rule of thumb of 1 GB of RAM for every 1 TB of storage, though 8 GB of RAM is still the recommended minimum.
+If you plan to use your server for home use, you can often soften the rule of thumb of 1 GB of RAM for every 1 TB of storage, though 8 GB of RAM is still the minimum.
 If performance is inadequate you should consider adding more RAM as a first remedy.
-The sweet spot for most users in home/small business is 16GB of RAM.
+The sweet spot for most users in home/small business is 16GB of
+RAM.

 It is possible to use ZFS on systems with less than 8 GB of RAM.
 However, FreeNAS® as distributed is configured to be suitable for systems meeting the sizing recommendations above.
 If you wish to use ZFS on a smaller memory system, some tuning will be necessary, and performance will be (likely substantially)